 - Music recorded onto vinyl discs or magnetic tape

 In the video "the Machine is Us/ing Us" I learnt that we all connect to each other in the web rather that the times without technology.
 The video also explains how we can gather information from the web easily unlike researching from a book.
-Web 2.0 is the new gateway to find information what we need
+Web 2.0 is the new gateway to find the information we need.

 Consumers to Multipliers